To participant on the Internship, you must

 - Secure an internship in the USA that is directly related to your field of study and submit a DS7002 Training Plan as completed by your Host Company in the USA

 - Not work in an 'unskilled job' or a prohibited J-1 job as outlined by the US Department of State.
 You can see a list of these jobs here.

 - If you hold an Irish passport and have graduated from a UK college within the past 12 months, you could also qualify for the Internship programme.
 Please email your details to firstname.lastname@example.org for specific eligibility requirements.

 If you are not a student or intend to commence your training/visa more than 12 months after completing your coursework, please see the eligibility details for our Professional Career Training USA Programme.
 This programme allows graduates with at least 12 months of experience in their qualified field or non graduates with at least 5 years of professional experience to obtain a trainee position in the US for up to 18 months.

 Previous J-1 Visa Holders

 If you have previously participated in the US Work and Travel Programme (WAT), you can apply for the Intern Work & Travel Programme provided you fulfill the requirements listed above.
-You must have spent at least 90 days out of the US since completion of the US Work and Travel Programme before you can begin your internship in the US.
-You can begin your application process before the 90 days is up, but you will not be allowed to start the programme until this time period has passed.

 Please Note: Your visa is issued at the discretion of the US Embassy/Consulate and USIT cannot accept liability should you not be granted a visa.
 If you are refused a visa, please be aware that full cancellation fees will apply.